 Revelation 22:16-17 “I, Jesus, have sent My angel to testify to you these things for the churches…” The Spirit and the bride say, "Come."

 The Spirit and the bride say to the churches, “Come.”
-Obviously, the bride is distinct from the "churches."
+The bride is distinct from the "churches."
 The final union—Messianic Jew and Christian Gentile—takes place.
-That Israel is the bride of Christ is discussed in the article, "The Church is Not the Bride".
+That Israel is the bride of Christ is discussed in the article "The Church is Not the Bride".

 This then becomes the loose framework (subject to modification) in which and from which we would examine, interpret, and understand scriptures.
 Scriptures should be read and understood from the perspective that:

-What does mean or how does that affect our reading of scriptures?
+What does it mean, or how does that affect our reading of scriptures?

-References to the elect and the saints in Revelation 4 to 18 should be read as pertaining to Messianic Israelites, not Christian Gentiles. (read my article Invitation or Election).
+References to the elect and the saints in Revelation 4 to 18 should be read as being written to Messianic Israelites, not Christian Gentiles. (read my article Invitation or Election).

-Jesus' parables and His description of end-time events should be read as having a primary focus on the Israelites.
-The wheat and tares, sheep and goats, wise and foolish virgins, etc…, in this light, all have new meaning.
+Jesus' parables and descriptions of end-time events should be read as primarily focused on the Israelites.
+In this light, the wheat and tares, sheep and goats, wise and foolish virgins, etc., can be properly understood.

 1 Acts 7:8